liebercanis/bacon2Data/README.md

 on branch RunTwo:

+//if starting from scratch

 > git clone https://github.com/liebercanis/bacon2Data.git
 > cd bacon2Data/

+//on new branch so do

 > git checkout -b runTwo
     Switched to a new branch 'runTwo'